Cooking Gorgeous

 Cooking Gorgeous » Recipes » Breakfast and Brunch

-Sucuklu Yumurta - Sucuk and Eggs is a simple yet delicious Turkish breakfast dish made with spicy, aromatic sausage and perfectly cooked sunny-side-up eggs.
-This classic recipe is a staple in Turkish households and makes for the perfect weekend treat.
-It only takes 10 minutes to prepare with just a few ingredients and works perfect for breakfast, brunch, or even a light dinner.
+Sucuklu Yumurta is a Turkish breakfast dish made with spicy sausage and eggs, cooked in a shallow copper pan.
+It takes about 10 minutes to prepare and works perfectly for breakfast, brunch, or even a light dinner.

 Jump to: